The Three Heater luo connecting channel is an acupuncture channel. It helps to explain why Three Heater 5, Waiguan, is such a useful point.

 To find out more about luo-connecting channel pathways, click here.

-The above symptoms bequeathed by antiquity are short.
-That's because they were just giving examples of the kind of most obvious symptom.
+The above symptoms of the three heater luo bequeathed by antiquity are short.
+That’s because they were just giving examples of the kind of most obvious symptom.

 They don’t tell you enough, mostly, to be sure of the diagnosis.